braintrustdata/terraform-azure-braintrust-data-plane/README.md

   b.
 Set `front_door_api_backend_address` to the IP address of the AKS internal load balancer
   c.
 Set `front_door_load_balancer_frontend_ip_config_id` to the resource ID of the AKS internal load balancer frontend IP configuration
   d.
 Apply terraform
-5. Manually approve the private link service in the Azure portal
+5. Manually approve the private link service in the Azure portal.
+It should be named `<deployment-name>-aks-api-pls`